gitandy/PyADIF-File/README.md

     QSO on 20231010 at 1148 with HB4FDS

+The example.txt contains a dictionary to generate example.adi or vice versa (run example.py).

+The ADI module now also provides a content validation for valid ADIF tags derived from the XML spec for ADX.
+When importing you may want to be forgiving and omit validation.
+But when exporting strictly stick to the standard and enable validation will help others to work with your files.

 ### Exporting ADI

 If an empty header is provided, the fields are generated with suiting defaults.